VPLP design launches Oceanwings

 Photo courtesy of Rolls Royce

-Rolls-Royce has announced the latest stage in its research and development plans to make remote and autonomous shipping a reality and reap the benefits of increasing digitalisation in the marine industry.
+Rolls-Royce has announced the latest stage in its research and development plans to make remote and autonomous shipping a reality and reap the benefits of increasing digitalisation in the marine industry through the creation of remote control shore based centre.
 The company says it is looking to develop partnerships and opportunities with other organisations around the world to create the capability, competencies and jobs to supply the technology and components required.

-Continue reading “Rolls Royce announces its plans to open a remote control shore based centre for autonomous ships in Finland”
+Continue reading “Rolls Royce announces plans to open a remote control shore based centre”

-Continue reading “Power vessel navigates to wave energy cost-effectiveness”
+Continue reading “Power vessel navigates wave energy cost-effective devices”

-New development to combat the issue of GPS jamming and spoofing
+New development to combat GPS jamming and spoofing

 GPS is now recognised as being vulnerable to jamming either by accident or by design and despite a lot of talk from politicians there is no back up if the system goes down through jamming or spoofing.

 A solution to this vulnerability now exists in the form of Satellite Time and Location (STL) signals.
 “STL signals provide the safest, strongest, most dependable backup to our GPS infrastructure and they originate from the Iridium satellites, whose beams are high-powered, location-specific, and incredibly difficult to jam.” commented American company Satelles who have developed the system.
-Their time and positioning system that uses the powerful Iridium signals as a means of propagating enhanced GPS information which is claimed to be much more reliable and powerful than the original GPS signals alone.
+Their time and positioning system that uses the powerful Iridium signals as a means of propagating enhanced GPS information which is claimed to be much more reliable and powerful than the original GPS signals alone, which should combat GPS jamming and spoofing.

-Continue reading “New development to combat the issue of GPS jamming and spoofing”
+Continue reading “New development to combat GPS jamming and spoofing”

 First purpose built LNG bunkering ship has been delivered